-95 2.
-Materials and Methods
+2. Materials and methods

-96 2.1 Study area
+2.1.
+Study area

 The study location was Bure district (woreda) of Amhara National Regional State of Ethiopia.
-97 Bure is located 400 km Northwest of Addis Ababa and 148 km southwest of Bahir Dar city.
-98 Bure woreda receives a relatively high rainfall amount with a balanced distribution pattern.
-99 The mean annual rainfall is reported to range from 1386 to 1757 mm.
-The altitude ranges from 100 713 to 2604 meters above sea level.
-Long-term annual mean temperature ranges from 14°C to 101 24°C. Maize, wheat, teff, finger millet and barley are the main cereals produced in the region.
-102 Berbere is mainly produced under rain-fed conditions in the low and mid-altitude areas of Bure 103 woreda (ILRI 2007).
-Farmers in the lowland area grow berbere on an average of 0.5 to 1 ha of 104 land annually.
-Given this large area of land planted to berbere, farmers use a direct sowingmethod (Shimelis, 2021).
+Bure is located 400 km Northwest of Addis Ababa and 148 km southwest of Bahir Dar city.
+Bure woreda receives a relatively high rainfall amount with a balanced distribution pattern.
+The mean annual rainfall is reported to range from 1386 to 1757 mm.
+The altitude ranges from 713 to 2604 m above sea level.
+Long-term annual mean temperature ranges from 14 °C to 24 °C. Maize, wheat, teff, finger millet and barley are the main cereals produced in the region.
+Berbere is mainly produced under rain-fed conditions in the low and mid-altitude areas of Bure woreda (ILRI 2007).
+Farmers in the lowland area grow berbere on an average of 0.5-1 ha of land annually.
+Given this large area of land planted to berbere, farmers use a direct sowing method (Shimelis, 2021).

-107 2.1.1 Selection of Study Location:
+2.1.1.
+Selection of study location